All Products

 API

-Use the UpdateJobPriority operation to adjust the execution priority of a job.
-This is useful for resource scheduling and prioritizing urgent jobs, because high-priority jobs can preempt resources from lower-priority jobs.
+Use the UpdateJobPriority operation to adjust a job's execution priority to influence resource scheduling and prioritize urgent jobs.

 Cancel a job